 - Accounts that don’t belong to you

-- Any Debts that your spouse incurred before you were together Late Payments & Charge Offs that aren’t yours
+- Any debts that your spouse incurred before you were together such as late payments and charge offs that aren’t yours

 - Any incorrect notations on accounts, for ex.
 An account that was showing a balance after it was put through bankruptcy

 - Anything that is more than 7 years old – late payments, charge-offs, negative entries, etc

 - Credit inquiries that are older than 2 years.

 Once you have determined which information is correct and which information is old or erroneous you can begin the process of repairing your credit by disputing the mistakes.
 By law credit reporting bureaus have to investigate any mistakes that you bring to their attention and report the information back to you within 30 days.

 Put Everything in Writing

 Here are several items that you need to keep in mind when attempting to repair your credit.